bokkoman/IntuneAutoPilot/README.md

-This script is for importing your laptop (or other Windows Devices) into Intune Autopilot.
+This script is for importing your device (laptop, pc) hash/serial into Intune Autopilot during Windows Installation.
+Useful for new hardware or reinstallation of older devices.
 It relies on active internet connection.

 I rescripted the Get-WindowsAutoPilotInfo script (https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) so it does not need Nuget and MsGraph modules.
 It works with Invoke-Webrequests instead.